rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 **EC50** (array of key-value pairs) : The drug concentration which produces 50% of the parasite killing achieved at maximum-concentration, format is a string that describes the relevant genotypes (see [genotype_info](#genotype_info)), followed by the concentration where 1.0 is the expected starting concentration.

 ### therapy_db
-This setting is used to define the various therapies that will be used in the simuation and two variations are supported: simple therapies that consist of one or more drugs (defined using the the `id` from the `drug_db`) given over a number of days, and complex therapies that consist of one or more therapies (defined using the `id` of the previously defined therapy) given over a regimen.
+This setting is used to define the various therapies that will be used in the simulation and two variations are supported: simple therapies that consist of one or more drugs (defined using the the `id` from the `drug_db`) given over a number of days, and complex therapies that consist of one or more therapies (defined using the `id` of the previously defined therapy) given over a regimen.

 ```YAML
 therapy_db: